 But not only that, Playa Negra provides something for everyone, especially those who are looking for a laid-back lifestyle and to escape the bustle of the other surfing communities in Costa Rica.
 Playa Negra is about a 2-hour drive from the Liberia Airport and 45 minutes from the Tamarindo Airport.

 Looking for adventure?
-Look no further than Playa Junquillal, located south of Tamarindo.
+Look no further than Playa Junquillal, located 30 minutes south of Tamarindo.
 It’s another bearer of the prestigious Blue Flag and is one of the best beaches in Guanacaste to fill your adventure needs.

 Playa Junquillal offers some of the most stunning sunsets in this part of Costa Rica so make sure you take a moment while you stroll along the shores.

-Playa San Juanillo
+13. Playa San Juanillo

 There’s something about Playa Guiones that usually draws hundreds of tourists to its shores.
 It could be its beautiful powder-white sands.
 Or maybe it’s the water perfect for surfers – both beginner and expert – to catch a wave.

-Or perhaps it’s because some of the shorelines received a Blue Flag for its pristine, eco-friendly and well-maintained beaches.
-Making this one of the cleanest Guanacaste beaches.
+Or perhaps it’s because some of the shorelines received a Blue Flag for its pristine, eco-friendly and well-maintained beaches, making this one of the cleanest Guanacaste beaches.
 Whatever your reasoning, Playa Guiones is another beautiful beach located in the town of Nosara.

 When the tide is low, consider trekking the entire 7 km (4.34 miles) of the beach by foot or by vehicle.
 And, if timed correctly with the tides, you can visit nearby Playa Rosada (Pink Beach).
 For beginners wanting a taste of the surf life, there are many surf schools in Playa Guiones and it’s a great place to learn how to surf.

 Samara town, adjacent to the beach, offers a laid-back vibe with a mix of local shops, restaurants, and accommodations.
 Driving to the small town will take you about 2.5 hours from Liberia Airport.
 On the beach, you can take your pick of many activities like horseback riding, stand up paddleboarding, yoga, kayaking and more.

 Many palm trees dot the shores of Playa Carillo.
-Making it one of Guanacaste beaches perfectly suited for travelers who want the warm weather mixed with shade to cool off.Carillo is quite rugged and only becoming more developed after the expansion of a paved road running south between Samara and Carillo.
+Making it one of Guanacaste beaches perfectly suited for travellers who want the warm weather mixed with shade to cool off.Carillo is quite rugged and only becoming more developed after the expansion of a paved road running south between Samara and Carillo.

-Despite its rugged appeal, Carillo remains one of the most untouched and cleanest beaches in Costa Rica (thus rewarding it the Blue Flag award), and still makes a great location for activities like swimming and snorkelling.
+Despite its rugged appeal, Carillo remains one of the most untouched and cleanest beaches in Costa Rica (thus rewarding it with the Blue Flag award), and still makes a great location for activities like swimming and snorkelling.